appcues/gen_retry/README.md

 # GenRetry

-GenRetry is a module for retrying Elixir functions, with configurable delay and backoff characteristics.
+GenRetry provides utilities for retrying Elixir functions, with configurable delay and backoff characteristics.